NicholasAntoniadesEngineer/expense-categorisation-and-analysis/readme.md

 # Finance Categorization and Visualization Scripts

-This project consists of Python scripts designed to categorize expenses based on keywords, remove duplicates, generate categorized summaries, and visualize the categorized data.
+This project consists of Python scripts designed to categorise expenses based on keywords, remove duplicates, generate categorised summaries, and visualize the categorized data.

 ## Features